tantainnovative/ndpr-toolkit/packages/ndpr-toolkit/README.md

 ### React 19 Compatibility

-If you're using React 19 and encounter peer dependency warnings with other packages in your project, you can use the `--legacy-peer-deps` flag:
+If you&apos;re using React 19 and encounter peer dependency warnings with other packages in your project, you can use the `--legacy-peer-deps` flag:

 ```bash
 npm install @tantainnovative/ndpr-toolkit --legacy-peer-deps